Welcome to your Individual Development Plan (IDP)

 Second year Ph.D. students are required to meet their mentor and track director before the end of their second year i.e. before December 10, 2020.
 A completed Rutgers IDP can be used to drive a discussion on career and project-specific development, training needs and goals.
 Ph.D. students should also use these meetings to (a) create a time line for achieving specific milestones in their thesis research (b) enroll in academic activities to improve technical writing and oral communication (c) discuss avenues to improve soft skills by engaging in the laboratory, department, and research societies.
 Ph.D. students should leave the IDP meeting with goal-driven actionable items.
 Next steps:

 *You can schedule to meet with your thesis mentor and track director together or individually.
 If you are meeting them individually, the 2 meetings should occur within 1 month of each other.

 Third year Ph.D. students, log back into your myIDP, re-take the evaluation.
-Save the certificate of completion and upload it on Sakai under assignments for third years students.
+Save the certificate of completion and upload it in Rutgers Canvas course site for IDP.
 Self-assess whether you are on track with thesis research, paper and grant writing, as well as professional skill development with respect to the six core competencies mentioned above.

 Fourth year Ph.D. students should schedule a meeting with Dr. Badheka before to discuss their achievements, career aspirations and future plans.
 Fourth year Ph.D. students are required to once again fill out the Rutgers IDP and use it to drive the discussion with their thesis mentor.
 Next steps:

 Ph.D. students in the fifth year and beyond are recommeded to schedule in person 1:1 meeting with Dr. Badheka to follow-up on their career and professional development.